Encoders generate information about position, angle, and rotation counts based on motion

 There are three different types of incremental encoder outputs.
-When selecting an incremental encoder, you must determine which type of output is required in order to be compatible with the device that will be receiving the encoder signals.
-Choosing the wrong output type will result in a non-functional system and possibly hardware damage.
+When selecting an incremental encoder, you must determine which type of output is required to be compatible with the device that will be receiving the encoder signals.
+Choosing the wrong output type will result in a non-functional system and possible hardware damage.

 Below is a brief explanation of the three major output types for incremental encoders: TTL, HTL, Open Collector.

 TTL stands for Transistor Transistor Logic and is also referred to as balanced differential line driver outputs.
 TTL provides an RS422 output signal level, which will be +5VDC when active (on) regardless of the supply voltage level.
 In other words, for any input voltage, you will get the output as either 0 volts in a low state, or 5 volts in a high state.